Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Introduction

-In this case study we will analyze digital elevation from a set of watersheds along the western side of the Southern Alps of New Zealand.
+The goal of this case study is to analyze digital elevation from a set of watersheds along the western side of the Southern Alps of New Zealand.
 In particular, we will focus on watersheds that are in the immediate hanging wall of the Alpine Fault, where the fault motion is rapidly uplifting the landscape at the same time rivers and glaciers are carving their way into it.
 The goal is to see how various values we can calculate for each watershed vary and what they can tell us about how rivers and glaciers may have shaped the surface within each watershed.
 We will start by going through the steps to prepare the digital elevation data, then show you how to extract data for a single watershed, and finally we will automate the process and produce an interactive map including values we have calculated for each watershed similar to Figure 12.1.

 ![_**Figure 12.1**.
 The Cook River watershed (purple) in New Zealand upstream of the Alpine Fault (black line)._](../img/cook-river-watershed.png)

 _**Figure 12.1**.
 The Cook River watershed (purple) in New Zealand upstream of the Alpine Fault (black line)._

 To get started, we'll present a quick overview of some of the key background topics, as this could be a new topic for some readers.
-If you're already familiar with delineating watersheds and things like basin hypsometry, feel free to skip ahead to Section 10.1.2.
+If you're already familiar with delineating watersheds and things like basin hypsometry, feel free to skip ahead to Section 10.1.2 Getting started.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->